ying-tang/help-documentation/_horizon/Horizon_troubleshooting_FAQ.md

 1. Increase your items shown per page in your Horizon user settings to a number greater or equal to the amount of volumes you have, for example, 120.
 The caveat here is that if you have a long list of say 120 volumes, it's going to take around ~39 seconds to load the list.
 But the filtering will work across the whole set of 120 volumes instead of just the first 20 displayed.

 2. A much faster way of displaying / searching / filtering volumes is to run `openstack volume list --all | grep NAME` (as cloud_admin) or `openstack volume list | grep NAME` (as a user of the project the volumes are in).
 You can get more help on managing volumes quickly via the command line at http://docs.openstack.org/user-guide/common/cli-manage-volumes.html

+**Q.Why am I getting an error "Unable to retrieve volume limit information." in Horizon?**
+**A.** This error is harmless.
+It happens because you do not have any Cinder block storage nodes ordered for your cluster.

+The error can be resolved by removing the Cinder endpoint from the Keystone service.
+This may or may not require an automation config file update so the endpoint doesn't appear again during the next upgrade.
+Please open a ticket with our support team requesting removal of the Cinder endpoint.